SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 #### reward

-- Try 'greedy_mean' reward which cooperative_weight is 0.5.
+- Try 'greedy_mean' reward which cooperative_weight is 0.5 and 1.5.
 - Others are same to experiment 7.

 #### state